 Among the key benefits of the “whole-team approach” to product development are the enhanced communication and collaboration within the team, the enabling and best use of the various skillsets that are found within the team for the benefit of the project, and perhaps most importantly, making quality the responsibility of every member of the team.

 At the best, Agile development is robust and proactive.
-Agile testing is robust and energetic the relatively mundane, predictable modules that need to be tested can easily be automated.
+Agile testing is robust and energetic the relatively mundane, predictable modules that need testing can easily automated.
 These include the common regression tests, unit tests, high traffic pages, cross-browser tests, and data-driven tests.

-These prioritized automated tests are then used by both the development as well as the QA teams.
+These prioritized automated tests, then used by both the development as well as the QA teams.
 In addition, the QA team enhances the quality of the delivery by implementing performance tests and security tests as they see fit.
-At times, these tests would be carried out by specialized members of the QA team.
+At times, these tests carried out by specialized members of the QA team.